Real Estate Photoshoot Pricing

 My workflow and final deliverables are geared towards high-end properties but I photograph all-kind of spaces, residential and commercial – big or small.
 Shoot pricing is based on an hourly rate, plus add-ons and travel time.
 My current rate is $90 an hour.

-Small homes: Approximately two to three hours to photograph, plus three hours of edit time.
-Approximately $450-$540 (plus travel time) for a complete set of photos.
+Small homes: Approximately two to three hours to photograph, plus three to four hours of edit time.
+Approximately $450-$630 (plus travel time) for a complete set of photos.

-Travel time: Half my hourly rate, if the property is over 30 minutes away from the village of Catskill.
+Travel time: $60/hr, if the property is over 30 minutes away from the village of Catskill.